ofelcan164/API/sections/keywording.md

 Delete Keyword Set
 -------------------
-* `DELETE /keyword_sets/<keyword_set_id>.json` will delete a keyword set and return `204 NO-CONTENT`.
-All associated keywords will also be deleted.
+* `DELETE /keyword_sets/<keyword_set_id>.json` will delete the specified keyword set and return `204 No Content` upon success.
+All of the keyword set's associated keywords/tags will also be deleted.

 _**Note:** If identical keywords exists in multiple keyword sets, only the keyword in the deleted set will be deleted._

-Keywords
+Keywords/Tags
 ========

-Keywords are associated with keyword sets and are the searchable asset terms.
+Keywords are associated with keyword sets and are searchable.

 Get Keywords
 ------------
-* `GET /keyword_sets/<keyword_set_id>/keywords.json` will return `200 OK` and a list of keywords associated with the specified keyword set.
+* `GET /keyword_sets/<keyword_set_id>/keywords.json` will return `200 OK` and a list of keywords/tags associated with the specified keyword set.

 ```json
 [